eric-cato-jr/HoneyPot/README.md

 - Destination: Any
 - Action: Allow

-This ensures the VM is fully exposed to global scanning and brute-force attempts.
+This ensured the VM was fully exposed to internet scanning and brute-force attempts.

 ---

-# 🖥 Step 5 – Verify Access (RDP & Connectivity Test)
+# 🖥 Step 5 – Verify Connectivity (RDP & Ping Test)

 After disabling firewall protections:

-- RDP connectivity was verified
+- RDP connectivity was verified successfully
-- The machine was successfully accessed remotely
+- The system was accessible remotely
 - The VM was pinged externally to confirm it was online and reachable

-This confirmed the honeypot was fully exposed and operational.
+This confirmed the honeypot was operational and exposed.

 ---